bwithai/VannaSQL-Agent/OFFLINE_PACKAGE_SETUP_GUIDE.md

 ## Solution Approach

-We'll download all dependencies as wheel files and resolve conflicts step by step.
+We'll download all dependencies as wheel files and resolve conflicts step by step using a simplified approach.

 ## Step-by-Step Commands